maureenoldyck/js-blackjack-card-game/README.md

 - The picture cards are not used in my game, they are replaced with the card 10
 - The Alert box comes before you actually see the cards that make you lose or win
-- If the card is drawn it can be reused